-Constant Improvements From The Company That's Sweeping America 114 performance, price, and ease of use.
+IBM had to juggle some priorities to achieve a balance between performance, price, and ease of use.
 Aside from the purchase price, users need to invest about two hours training the software to recognize their voice.
 While the Personal Dictation System accepts words at normal speech rates (70 to 90 words per minute) it requires speakers to articulate and briefly pause between each word.
 The resulting staccato speech sounds like someone talking to, well, a computer.